 Fly Fishing Reel Reviews

 So you have selected a rod and now it is time to find the right reel to accompany the rod.
-A fly reel is not just storage space for the fly line.
-Your rod will help you fight the fish you have hooked, but the reel will help keep you from losing the fish.
+First of all, a fly fishing reel is not just storage space for the fly line.
+Sure your rod will help you fight the fish you have hooked, but the reel will help keep you from losing the fish.

 Another feature to consider will be the procedure of adding an extra spool.
 You want the procedure to be as simple as possible.

-Now is when you will really have to do some reading up on reels to enable you to pick the right fly reel for your needs.
+So now is when you will really have to do some reading up on fly fishing reels to enable you to pick the right fly reel for your needs.

-The retrieval system of the fly reel is not extremely important.
-It is how the fly reel retrieves the line and how fast it retrieves it.
+The retrieval system of the fly fishing reel is not extremely important.
+Since it is how the reel retrieves the line and how fast it retrieves it.

 Single Action Fly Reel

-The single action fly reel is the first type; it is the most popular of all the retrieval systems and the most durable.
-With this reel you turn the handle one full rotation which will turn the spool as well.
+The single action fly reel is the first type; it is the most popular of all the retrieval systems as well as the most durable.
+With this reel you turn the handle one full rotation which will turn the spool one full rotation as well.

 Multiplying Fly Reel

 The multiplying fly reel is the second type of retrieval system.
-The system combines a group of gears so one turn of the fly reel turns the spool itself more than on turn.
-The line will be reeled in much quicker.
-Because there are more moving parts involved with the use of this reel, it runs a greater risk of breaking.
+Most noteworthy, this system combines a group of gears so one turn of the fly reel turns the spool itself more than on turn.
+Therefore the line will be reeled in much quicker.
+However because there are more moving parts involved with the use of this reel, it runs a greater risk of breaking.

 Automatic Fly Reel

 The automatic fly reel is the third retrieval system.
 Some die-hard anglers do not like automation of the reel.
-They feel as if some of the challenge has been taken away.
-The automatic fly reel helps in controlling the line.
+Consequently they feel as if some of the challenge has been taken away.
+The automatic reel helps in controlling the line.
 With this system the line is reeled in with a push of a button.
 The automatic fly reel is heavy and not as durable as the single action because of the motorized system inside the reel.
-They also don’t hold as much backing as other reels and does not allow you to set a changing degree of drag.
+Also they don’t hold as much backing as other reels and does not allow you to set a changing degree of drag.

 Spring-and-Pawl Drag System

-The spring-and-pawl fly reel is the traditional drag system, but it is not perfect for most fishing situations.
-If you are using light tippets, the spring-and-pawl fly reel is the best for the situation.
-There is no jerk or uneven tension, if you are using a quality spring-and-pawl fly reel.
-The line is pulled very smoothly.
+The spring-and-pawl fly reel is the traditional drag system, but it is not perfect for all fishing situations.
+Therefore if you are using light tippets, the spring-and-pawl fly reel is the best for the situation.
+Because there is no jerk or uneven tension.
+If you are using a quality spring-and-pawl fly reel, the line is pulled very smoothly.

 Disc Drag System

 The newer disc-drag system fly reel is the second type of drag system.
 The materials used in this type of fly reel cause them to perform as a brake on a car.
-The drag adjustment on the fly reel adjust the pad inside the fly reel to move up or down, which applies more or less pressure to the fly line.
-The only problem with the disc-drag fly reel is the unevenness of the tension is increased when compared to the spring-and-pawl fly reel.
+Hence the drag adjustment on the fly reel adjusts the pad inside the fly reel to move up or down, which applies more or less pressure to the fly line.
+Seems like the only problem with the disc-drag fly reel is the unevenness of the tension when compared to the spring-and-pawl fly reel.

 The more expensive reels are made with the more expensive material.
-Also the fly reels that are saltwater proof have a hefty price tag on it, but just because the fly reel is expensive doesn’t mean it is saltwater proof.
-If you have plans to use your reel in saltwater, you must have a reel that has protection built into the reel.
+Also the fly reels that are saltwater proof have a hefty price tag.
+However just because the fly reel is expensive doesn’t mean it is saltwater proof.
+So if you have plans to use your reel in saltwater, you must have a reel that has protection built into the reel.

 Reels that are not protected by a protective coating will seize up because of corrosion.
-Fisherman that fish regularly in saltwater rinse their salt water fly fishing reels in clean freshwater after every use, even if the reel has been coated with a protective sealant.
-When salt water dries, it dries into crystals which adhere to treated or untreated metals.
+Therefore fisherman who fish regularly in saltwater rinse their salt water fly fishing reels in clean freshwater after every use, even if the reel has been coated with a protective sealant.
+When salt water dries, it dries into crystals which adhere to untreated metals.